Fitness Model Michie Peachie Does Quad, Glute & Hamstring Routine In Skimpy Leopard Bikini

 QUADS, GLUTES & HAMS ROUTINE???? – 1️⃣Assisted pistol squats: hang back far enough to get enough tension from the band, so that it can assist you on your way up.
 5 sets of 12 reps 2️⃣Single leg deadlift: bend at hips, while keeping spine straight, until upper body is as low as your flexibility allows.
 5 sets of 12 reps 3️⃣Good mornings (forced negatives): this is like a reverse good morning because we’ve changed the side the resistance is coming from.
 Keep spine straight and bend at hips.
 Focus on your glutes and hams working hard to bring you back up.
 5 sets of 12 reps – #workoutmotivation #weightlosshelp #weightlosstips #legday #legworkout #homeworkouts #resistancebandsworkout

-The update has only been live on her page for a short time but it’s earned the stunner a ton of attention from her legion of Instagram followers, racking up over 5,000 likes in addition to over 50 comments.
+The update has only been live on Peachie’s page for a short time but it’s earned the stunner a ton of attention from her legion of Instagram followers, racking up over 5,000 likes, in addition to over 50 comments.
 Some social media users took to the shot to rave over her amazing body while countless others commented on the scenery.
 A few more asked questions about the workout.

 “Love your workouts and definitely your muscle definition,” one follower commented, adding a few heart-eye emoji.

 “What bands do you use/recommend?
-Thank you?,” a second social media user asked
+Thank you?” a second social media user asked.

-“I really want to master pistol squats l, I like that assist idea,” one more added in addition to a number of flame emoji at the end of their post,
+“I really want to master pistol squats l, I like that assist idea,” one more added, also posting a number of flame emoji at the end of their post.

-As mentioned before, the fitness model has been spending an extended period of time in the Maldives and last month, The Inquisitr shared that Peachie sizzled in another NSFW bikini while powering through a different workout.
-That time, she put her flawless figure was on full display while clad in a sexy purple bikini that showed off her insanely sculpted body for fans once again.
+As mentioned before, the fitness model has been spending an extended period of time in the Maldives.
+Last month, The Inquisitr shared that Peachie sizzled in another NSFW bikini while powering through a different routine.
+That time, she put her flawless figure was on full display, clad in sexy purple swimwear that showed off her insanely sculpted figure for fans yet again.